Stock market today: Wall Street drifts to a mixed finish as yields tick higher

 Yields climbed a bit higher after more reports on Thursday showed the U.S. economy remains stronger than expected.

 That resilience “continues to generate a solid flow of paychecks to keep fueling consumer demand,” according to Carl Riccadonna, chief U.S. economist at BNP Paribas.
-His team is forecasting the U.S. economy grew at a faster rate in the first three months of the year than many other economists.
+His team is forecasting the U.S. economy grew at a faster rate in the first three months of the year than other economists generally.

 Another report on Thursday said growth in manufacturing in the mid-Atlantic region accelerated sharply, when economists were expecting a contraction.

-A third report said sales of previously occupied U.S. homes didn't fall as much last month as economists expected.
+A third report said sales of previously occupied U.S. homes didn't fall by quite as much last month as economists expected.

 Similar such data, along with a string of reports showing inflation has remained hotter than forecast this year, pushed top Fed officials to say recently they could hold interest rates high for a while.